EcoCommons-Australia-2024-2026/ecocommons-marxan-integration-poc/README.md

 4. Turn the SDM rasters of probability to binary presence and absence shapefiles with user defined thresholds (range from 0 to the Maximum TSS)
 5. Plot the shapefiles of presence of examplar species.
 These shapefiles can be uploaded to the Marxan MaPP as features.

+# File list and description
+1. app.R and rsconnect folder organise the threshold shinyapp.
+2. ec_html_template.css is the template for html file.
+3. footer.html sets the format of footer for each html file.
+4. renv.lock and renv folder sets the renv for the Quarto Markdown.

 **You might need to install/update some packages, including "shiny" for running markdown file.**

 <p align="center">